Mariana Koskull: Royal mistress

-During Koskull's parallel affair with the king and the crown prince, Mariana Koskull had a painting placed in one of the king's salons with a different image on each side, which was used to signal to the crown prince.
+During her parallel affair with the king and the crown prince, Koskull had a painting placed in one of the king's salons with a different image on each side, which was used to signal to the crown prince.
 One side of the painting showed Koskull painted as one of the muses (Terpsichore), and the other side showed an image of a fortune teller.
 Reportedly, when the painting was turned with the image of the fortune teller visible, it was a sign to the crown prince that that day was her day with the king; if it showed the image of the muse, then she would spend the day with the crown prince.

-Mariana Koskull reportedly used her influence with both Charles XIII and Charles John (who was acting regent during the reign of Charles XIII) to promote relatives and proteges with lucrative offices.
+Koskull reportedly used her influence with both Charles XIII and Charles John (who was acting regent during the reign of Charles XIII) to promote relatives and proteges to lucrative offices.
 In January 1817, Queen Charlotte noted in her journal:

-At court, she was accused of abusing her influence over the crown prince to attain a promotion to Captain lieutenant of the royal guard for her brother Gustaf Adolf Koskull, who were ill-reputed at court as well as with his own relatives, the Brahe family, for being a rake.
+At court, she was accused of abusing her influence over the crown prince to attain a promotion to Captain lieutenant of the royal guard for her brother Gustaf Adolf Koskull, who was ill-reputed for being a rake both at court and with his own relatives, the Brahe family.

 An anecdote was told about Koskull's influence upon Charles XIII:

-Her position made her courted by supplicants but also other influential people: statesman count Johan Christopher Toll courted her influence, not only for being a royal mistress, but also for being related to countess Aurora Wilhelmina Brahe, and in turn the well liked stepmother of the royal favorite Magnus Brahe (1790–1844).
+Her position made her courted by supplicants but also other influential people: statesman count Johan Christopher Toll courted her influence, not only because she was a royal mistress, but also because she was related to countess Aurora Wilhelmina Brahe, who was the well-liked stepmother of the royal favorite Magnus Brahe (1790–1844).